pavelkomarov/spectral-derivatives/README.md

 This repository is home to Python code that can take spectral derivatives with the Chebyshev basis or the Fourier basis, based on some [pretty elegant, deep math](https://pavelkomarov.com/spectral-derivatives/math.pdf).
 It's useful any time you want to take a derivative programmatically, such as for doing PDE simulations.

 ## Installation and Usage
 The package is a single module containing derivative functions.
-Before installing the module you will need `numpy`, `scipy`, `scikit-learn`, and `matplotlib`.
 To install, execute:
 ```shell
 python3 -m pip install spectral-derivatives
 ```